ErpNetDocs/tech/modules/logistics/wms/how-to/setup-warehouse-manager-view.md

 These are just examples provided for convenience.
 Users can define and apply their own calculated attributes according to their operational needs.

-You can see how these attributes are created [here].
+You can see how these attributes are created [here](/advanced/calculated-attributes/examples/execution-status-for-warehouse-orders.md)

 ### 2. Web Panels (Right Pane)